High hopes and concerns over onshore wind power auctions

-The cooperatives’ bids are facilitated by easing the BImschG’s requirements, lower security payments and the extended implementation period.
-Additionally, citizens' projects do not necessarily get the support rate they calculated with but instead that of the highest wining tender, granting them preferential financial treatment compared to larger bidders, the BMWi argues.
-In the first round of auctions, the highest accepted remuneration was 5.78 ct/kWh.
+However, citizens' projects continue to not necessarily receive the support rate they calculated with but instead that of the highest wining tender, granting them preferential financial treatment compared to larger bidders, the BMWi argues.

-Critics of the reform say that auctions will have adverse effects on actor diversity regardless of the special conditions for small bidders and may ultimately even lead to a fall in onshore wind capacity as older plants retire.
-The German Wind Energy Association (BWE) calls tender-based support “the wrong instrument” as small bidders lack the capabilities to bid in the formally complicated tenders.
-Small investors still run the risk of seeing all their investments stranded if they are not awarded with a contract, it says.
-“In case of several unsuccessful bids, small actors might be forced to drop out of the market.”
-It urged authorities to "positively assist" successfull citizens' cooperatives in implementing their projects after the first round.
+Before the first auction, critics of the reform say that auctions would have adverse effects on actor diversity regardless of the special conditions for small bidders and night ultimately even lead to a fall in onshore wind capacity as older plants retire.
+The BWE called tender-based support “the wrong instrument” as small bidders lacked the capabilities to bid in the formally complicated tenders.
+As explained above, the BWE now is more concerned that generous rules for citizen projects might endanger expansion targets.

 Larger bidders say the auction model could become a success, provided that the average project is allowed to grow in scale.
 Danish turbine producer heavyweight Vestas told news agency Reuters it did not consider the Danish government’s plans to phase out subsidies altogether by 2030 to be a problem if larger onshore developments can be implemented.
 In the same vein, Swedish utility Vattenfall said it aimed to implement subsidy-free onshore projects in the near future.